Why Stakeholders? Why think differently? If you’ve worked for a “business as usual” organisation, you may well have heard these statements:

 The business case for Stakeholder Engagement

 Engagement done well is like a savings account.
 The value accumulates to your organisation over time, and acts as a cushion in times of reputational or financial distress.
 Companies that are more aware of all stakeholder interests are more likely to avoid crises because they are better able to anticipate opportunities and risks.
 Studies on the impacts of good stakeholder and community relations across different industry sectors and countries conclude that organisations that intentionally build stakeholder trust are more financially resilient over time across multiple indicators of value.
-This is what makes Stakeholder Engagement within and without of the organisation a vital ingredient to becoming a Mutable Business™.
+This is what makes Stakeholder Engagement within and without the organisation a vital dimension of the progress towards Mutable Business™.